-It has monoclonal Igs, typically IgG or IgM, and develops in the setting of lymphoproliferative or hematologic disorders (e.g., multiple myeloma, Waldenstrom macroglobulinemia, chronic lymphocytic leukemia or monoclonal gammopathy of undetermined significance (MGUS).
+It has monoclonal Igs, typically IgG or IgM, and develops in the setting of lymphoproliferative or hematologic disorders of B cell lineage (e.g., multiple myeloma, Waldenstrom macroglobulinemia, chronic lymphocytic leukemia, or protein-secreting monoclonal gammopathies like monoclonal gammopathy of undetermined significance (MGUS).

 Cryoglobulin is normally present within healthy individuals at small levels.
 Academics theorize that these levels indicate the existence of immune complexes that actively work toward clearing this protein by immunoglobulins (Igs) with rheumatoid factor (RF) activity.

 Cryoglobulinemia is a rare condition and is clinically significant in about 1 in 100,000.
-Cryoglobulins have been identified in several situations, specifically, including 15-20 percent of HIV infected individuals, 40 to 65 percent of Hepatitis C infected patients and approximately 64 percent of HIV/HepC coinfected individuals.
+Cryoglobulins have been identified in several situations, specifically, including 15% to 20% of HIV-infected individuals, 40 to 65 percent of Hepatitis C-infected patients, and approximately 64 percent of HIV/HepC coinfected individuals.

-Tissue biopsy shows small-vessel leukocytoclastic vasculitis, which is inflammation of the blood vessels, also known as hypersensitivity vasculitis/angiitis in 50% of cases, inflammatory or noninflammatory purpura in 15% and noninflammatory hyaline thrombosis which is more common in type I in 10% of cases.
+Tissue biopsy shows small-vessel leukocytoclastic vasculitis, which is inflammation of the blood vessels.
+It is also known as hypersensitivity vasculitis/angiitis in 50% of cases, inflammatory or noninflammatory purpura in 15%, and noninflammatory hyaline thrombosis, which is more common in type I in 10% of cases.

 The presentation of cryoglobulinemia can differ greatly, and a majority of cases can be asymptomatic.
 Depending on the case, there are multiple classifications that this disease can fall under: